muchdogesec/file2txt/README.md

 ### Examples

-You can see the output from the commands below in the `output/` directory of this repository.
+You can see the output from the commands below in the `examples/` directory of this repository.

+If you want to try with the same files I used, read how to download them in `tests/README.md`

 Turn a CSV into markdown table;